Don’t suffer the heartbreak of a data breach

 The network-attached storage device (NAS) in question was stolen by a member of staff or a contractor with permitted access to the data server room.
 The device, although password protected, was not encrypted and contained personal data amounting to more than 75,000 names, addresses and various bank details.

-The ICO actively names and shames any organizations found to be in contravention of the Data Protection Act, and have since December 1st 2016 handed out fines totalling more than £300,000.
+The ICO actively names and shames any organisations found to be in contravention of the Data Protection Act, and have since December 1st 2016 handed out fines totalling more than £300,000.

 What is data loss and what are the differences with a data breach?